× Send

 Glass House clients and their architects should speak with their building department about zoning requirements.
 These buildings are often classified as mixed-use buildings instead of purely commercial agriculture or purely commercial.

 Sometimes special energy savings calculations/documentation is needed because Glass Houses do not fit the general guidelines for required building insulation.
-A Glass House can be very energy-efficient using multi-layer glass, solar panels between the glass, phase change materials, a GAHT® system, movable insulation etc., even if the glass panels themselves are not rated as high as insulated walls.
+A Glass House can be very energy-efficient using multi-layer glass, solar panels between the glass, a GAHT® system, movable insulation etc., even if the glass panels themselves are not rated as high as insulated walls.

 The project timeline is often most dependent on the funding, design and permitting process.
 The actual building time is relatively short.
 Ceres and its partners will provide project oversight to assure that the building is built correctly and efficiently.
 Erection times of the steel and glass can be relatively short and completed in approximately 2 months.